braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns.md

 Braze provides support for retargeting users based on messages they have received.
 You can retarget users based upon their interactions with your campaigns, Canvases, and News Feed cards.

 Each of these retargeting filters provides you with several options after you add them.
-For more on targeting users, check out our [Campaign Setup LAB course](http://lab.braze.com/campaign-setup-delivery-targeting-conversions)!
+For more on targeting users, check out our [LAB course](http://lab.braze.com/campaign-setup-delivery-targeting-conversions) for campaign setup!

-![Retargeting Campaigns][1]{: style="max-width:80%;"}
+![Segment Details section with the dropdown menu for the available filters.][1]{: style="max-width:80%;"}

 ## Retargeting filters